Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-Finally, we consider the subcase where the path $p$ originating on strand $a$ in $C$ differs from the path $p'$ originating on strand $a$ in $C'$.
-By left greediness, it must be the case that $p$ takes a left turn on a vertical edge $e$ which $p'$ is blocked from using.
+Now, we consider the subcase where the path $p$ originating on strand $a$ in $C$ differs from the path $p'$ originating on strand $a$ in $C'$.
+By greediness, it must be the case that $p$ takes a left turn on a vertical edge $e$ which $p'$ is blocked from using.
 We claim that $e$ cannot be used by any graph extremal path collection consisting of at least $t+1$ paths.
-To show this, observe that any vertical edge used by an extremal path collection consisting of $t$ paths is used by $L_t$.
-Thus, $e$ is used in $L_t$.
-However, $e$ is not used in $L_{t+1}$ since whichever path blocks $p'$ from using edge $e$ in $C'$ will also block edge $e$ from being used in $L_{t+1}$.
-Consequently, by \cref{addingedges}, $e$ is not used in any extremal path collection consisting of at least $t+1$ paths.
-Further, consider the unique path collection $\tilde{C}$ with sink set $\tilde{I}$ for any extremal $\tilde{I}$ which is of size $t$ and is Gale less than $I$.
+To show this, recall that $L_\tau$ denotes the greedy path collection originating from $[\tau]'$.
+Then, $e$ is not used in $L_{t+1}$, since whichever path blocks $p'$ from using edge $e$ in $C'$ will also block edge $e$ from being used in $L_{t+1}$.
+Consequently, by \Cref{addingedges}, $e$ is not used in $L_{\tau}$ for any $\tau>t$.
+Also, any vertical edge used by an extremal path collection consisting of $\tau$ paths is used by $L_\tau$, since that vertical edge must be used by the greedy part of the extremal path collection.
+Thus, $e$ is not used by any extremal path collection consisting of at least $t+1$ paths.
+Further, consider the unique non-intersecting path collection $\tilde{C}$ with sink set $\tilde{I}$ for any extremal $\tilde{I}$ which is of size $t$ and is Gale less than $I$.
 The path collection $\tilde{C}$ is obtained as the union of a diagonal path collection and the left extreme path collection originating from the top $\tilde{r}$ vertices of $K$ for some $\tilde{r}<|K|$.
-Since it is the path originating from the bottom-most strand $a$ of $K$ that uses $e$, $\tilde{C}$ does not use the vertical edge $e$.
-This means that $C$ uses an edge that was not used by any path collections with sink set $J\prec I$ and thus the extremal non-zero \Pl coordinate corresponding to this path collection must be algebraically independent of those earlier than it in $\prec$ order.
+Since it is the path originating from the bottom-most strand $a$ of $K$ that uses $e$ in $C$, the edge $e$ is not used by $\tilde{C}$.
+This means that $C$ uses an edge that was not used by any non-intersecting path collections with sink set $J\prec I$ and thus the extremal non-zero \Pl coordinate corresponding to this path collection must be algebraically independent of those earlier than it in $\prec$ order.
 This contradicts the fact that $I\notin S_{v,w}$.

-Thus, we have determined any extremal non-zero \Pl coordinate which is not in $S_{v,w}$ from those which are in $S_{v,w}$ by three-term incidence \Pl relations. \end{proof}
+Thus, we can determine any extremal non-zero \Pl coordinate with index not in $S_{v,w}$ from those whose indices are in $S_{v,w}$ by three-term incidence \Pl relations. \end{proof}

-\begin{lemmabis}{Svwgenerate} For any point $P\in \textnormal{FlDr}_{v,w}^{\geq 0}$, any extremal non-infinite \Pl coordinate of $P$ whose index is not in $S_{v,w}$ is determined from the coordinates whose indices are in $S_{v,w}$ by three-term incidence \Pl relations. \end{lemmabis}
+\begin{lemmabis}{Svwgenerate} For any point $P\in \textnormal{FlDr}_{v,w}^{\geq 0}$, any extremal non-infinite \Pl coordinate of $P$ whose index is not in $S_{v,w}$ is determined from the coordinates whose indices are in $S_{v,w}$ by positive tropical three-term incidence \Pl relations. \end{lemmabis}